 PACE is a tax-assessment based financing mechanism for energy efficiency, renewable energy, and water conservation projects.
 In a typical PACE transaction, a private PACE lender will provide long-term, fixed-rate financing to a property owner that is repaid through a special assessment levied against the property and collected with the property's tax bill usually on an annual basis.
 A program administrator appointed by the state or local government will ensure the project meets program rules and is projected to obtain energy savings.

 PACE is a state-based program authorized by state statute and implemented by local governments.
-Currently, 32 states and the District of Columbia have adopted PACE legislation and there are over 40 active PACE programs throughout the country.
+Currently, 36 states and the District of Columbia have adopted PACE legislation and PACE programs are now active in over 20 states (plus DC) throughout the country.
 After a state passes PACE legislation, municipalities and/or counties must pass local ordinances to "opt in" to the state legislation in order to initiate PACE programs.
 Once approved at the local level, municipalities and counties work with private-sector lenders who will provide PACE financing for qualified projects.